 Research

 [1] Deng, Rex Weiye.
 Screened Realities: How Entertainment Fosters Political Compliance in Autocracies.
-Job market paper.
+Revise and Resubmit, American Political Science Review.

-- Rebecca Morton Poster Award, 2025 Rebecca B. Morton Conference on Experimental Political Science (New York University)
+- Winner of the Rebecca Morton Poster Award, 2025 Rebecca B. Morton Conference on Experimental Political Science (New York University)

-- Timothy E. Cook Best Graduate Student Paper Award, APSA 2024
+- Winner of the Timothy E. Cook Best Graduate Student Paper Award, APSA 2024

 - Media coverage: KSVR Radio